C-memory-object-model-study-group/c-mom-sg/README.md

 Notes
 -----
 In the notes/ directory.
 Please follow the naming convention.
-HTML files can be viewed in a properly rendered way from URLs like this:
+Checked-in HTML files can be viewed in a properly rendered way from URLs like this:
 [https://cdn.rawgit.com/C-memory-object-model-study-group/c-mom-sg/master/notes/cmom-0001-2018-05-04-sewell-clarifying-provenance-v4.html](https://cdn.rawgit.com/C-memory-object-model-study-group/c-mom-sg/master/notes/cmom-0001-2018-05-04-sewell-clarifying-provenance-v4.html)